 Sometimes it’s easier to use an existing photo and alter the landscaping and the buildings to match and showcase the ultimate result of the development.
 For this example below, we assisted a resort development in Fiji to showcase their main pool and beach area to the potential visitors whilst the renovation was still being done.

 The image below is what the resort looked like and what we were able to do with matching the photo and adding 3D elements into the picture.

-So in conclusion I just wanted to thank you for reading through the article and hopefully it has provided some valuable insight for the marketing or development approvals process for your project.
+So in conclusion, I just wanted to thank you for reading through the article and hopefully, it has provided some valuable insight into the marketing or development approvals process for your project.

 To your development success,